 B-49.
 Family Life Education.
 The Association believes that programs should be established for both students and parents/guardians and supported at all educational levels to promote —

 - An understanding of societal issues and problems related to children, spouses, parents/guardians, domestic partners, older generation family members, and other family members.

 The Association also believes that education in these areas must be presented as part of an anti-biased, culturally sensitive program.

 B-50.
 Environmental Education.
 The Association supports educational programs that promote —

 - An awareness of the effects of past, present, and future population growth patterns on world civilization, human survival, and the environment

-- Solutions to environmental problems such as nonrenewable resource depletion, pollution, global warming, ozone depletion, and acid precipitation and deposition
+- Solutions to environmental problems such as nonrenewable resource depletion, pollution, climate change, ozone depletion, and acid precipitation, and deposition

-- The recognition of and participation in such activities as Earth Day.
+- The recognition of and participation in such activities as Earth Day and Energy Education Day

 B-66.
 Standardized Testing of Students.
 The National Education Association believes that standardized tests should be used only to improve the quality of education and instruction for students.
 The Association opposes the use of standardized tests when —